 Perry is a lifetime resident of Lowell and graduated in 1972 from Lowell High School and then attended Hope College where he received a Bachelor of Arts degree.
 He is married to Teresa Ann Timpson and they have two children.
 Their son Zach lives locally and owns and operates Zach’s Clean Cut Lawn Care and Plowing.
 Zach graduated from Western Michigan University with a teaching degree in January 2012.
-Their daughter Meghan graduated from Hope College; she lives in Denver, CO and works for Vail Resorts Inc. Perry owns and operates Beachum Flooring.
-He is active in the community being a member of the City of Lowell Parks and Recreation Commission, Lowell Area Recreation Authority, The Pink Arrow Pride committee and Lowell Light and Power Board.
-His goal is to represent the citizens of the Lowell area and guide Lowell Light and Power in providing economical, safe and reliable power while being the premier utility of our size.
+He is also a full-time teacher at Jenison Public Schools.
+Their daughter, Meghan, graduated from Hope College and lives in Denver, CO with her husband Ben, and son, Everett.
+She works for National Renewable Energy Lab in Golden, Colorado.
+Perry owns and operates Beachum Flooring.
+He is active in the community being a member of the City of Lowell Parks and Recreation Commission, Lowell Area Recreation Authority, The Pink Arrow Pride committee, Arbor Board and Lowell Light & Power Board.
+His goal is to represent the citizens of the Lowell area and guide Lowell Light & Power in providing economical, safe, and reliable power while being a premier utility.

-Andrew moved to Lowell 14 years ago in March of 2003.
+Andrew first moved to Lowell in March of 2003.
 Prior to moving to Lowell, Andrew lived in Ada Township until age 10.
 He and his family then moved to Ann Arbor where he graduated in 1994 from Ann Arbor Huron High School.
-Andrew and his wife Amanda have two boys, Henry and Roger, and own a yellow lab named Haven.
+Andrew and his wife, Amanda, have two boys, Henry and Roger, and own a yellow lab named Haven.
 Both of Andrew’s children attend Bushnell school in Lowell.
-In his spare time, Andrew enjoys running, biking, kayaking, hiking, and playing with his children (especially LEGOs).
+In his spare time, Andrew enjoys running, biking, kayaking, hiking, and playing with his children (especially LEGO).
 He has served on Lowell’s City Council for four years (2009-2013) and served on the Lowell Area Recreation Authority Board (LARA) as well as the Parks and Recreation Board for one year in 2008.
-He is currently on the steering committee for Forward Lowell since 2016.
-Andrew’s wife, Amanda, is the co-owner of Lowell’s First Look newspaper and vice-president of the Lowell School’s PTO.
+He has been on the steering committee for Forward Lowell since 2016.
+Andrew’s wife is the co-owner of Lowell’s First Look newspaper and vice-president of the Lowell School’s PTO.
 When Andrew is not acting as a board member, he is an aerospace engineer for GE Aviation.